Belarus–India relations

 Indian Prime Minister Narendra Modi and Belarus President Alexander Lukashenko.

 Belarus–India relations are the bilateral ties between India and Belarus.
 Belarus has an embassy in New Delhi whilst India has an embassy in Minsk.
 Both countries are members of the Non Aligned Movement.

 History

 Both India (British Raj) and Byelorussia were the founding members of the United Nations.
-India was one of the first few countries to recognise Belarus' independence.
+India was one of the first few countries to recognise Belarus' independence in 1991.
+The India embassy in Minsk opened in 1992, and with the first Resident Ambassador joining in January 1993.
+The Belarusian embassy in New Delhi opened in 1998.

 Energy Cooperation

 India has participated in the reconstruction of power facilities in Belarus for energy generation and transmission.
 An Indian company Bharat Heavy Electricals worked on similar project in the Grodno power plant.
 Other agreements include exploration of energy resources in Belarus and in electrical equipment.

 Economic relations

 MoUs have been signed in the field of Trade and Commerce.
 Belarus has Potash mines which is used in pharmaceutical and fertilizer industry which is big part of India imports.
 A MoU was signed between Bureau of Indian Standards and Belarus' State Committee for Standardization to cooperate in the field of standardization.
 Some others include that on broadcasting, textiles, manufacturing and defense.
 India and Belarus also have set a trade target of US$1 Billion, to be achieved by 2018.
 India is also involved in seeking investment and resources through Belarusian route for developing smart cities.
-Other terms include improving the manufacturing sector and increasing skill development and considering Swach Bharat initiative by improving sanitation and cleanliness.
+Other terms include improving the manufacturing sector and increasing skill development and considering the Swachh Bharat Abhiyan by improving sanitation and cleanliness.
 The India CIS Chambers of Commerce and Industry was formed to devise correct policies and monitor the trade relations between the CIS states including Belarus and India.

-In June 2025, Indian Defence Minister Rajnath Singh met his Belarusian counterpart Lieutenant General Viktor Khrenin on the sidelines of the SCO Defence Ministers' conclave in Qingdao, China.
+In June 2025, Indian Defence Minister Rajnath Singh met his Belarusian counterpart Viktor Khrenin on the sidelines of the SCO Defence Ministers' conclave in Qingdao, China.
 The two discussed strengthening bilateral defence cooperation and enhancing regional security.

 The meeting underscored the strategic value of the India–Belarus partnership, particularly in defence manufacturing, technology exchange, and military training.
 Belarus remains a key partner in India’s efforts to diversify its defence ties and boost indigenous capabilities.

 Singh called the interaction “enriching,” reaffirming India's commitment to deepening engagement with Eurasian partners.
 He also held separate talks with Russian Defence Minister Andrey Belousov, focusing on the evolving regional security scenario.